Gemini Piano Trio

 Bernstein • Piano Trio

 Shostakovich • Piano Trio No. 2 in E minor, Op.
 67

-Now in its 23rd Season, the Gemini Piano Trio will perform Beethoven’s tempestuous Trio No. 3 in C minor – a piece that is a break from classical conformity; Leonard Bernstein’s Piano Trio is a nod to the centennial of his birth this year; and Shostakovich’s Piano Trio No. 2 in E minor, written during World War 2 in the wake of the siege of Leningrad and the loss of his closest friend, is filled with moods of bleakness, lament, and a wild dance of destruction!
+Now in its 23rd Season, the Gemini Piano Trio will perform Beethoven’s Trio No. 3 in C minor, a piece that is a break from classical conformity.
+Leonard Bernstein’s Piano Trio is a nod to the centennial of his birth this year.
+Shostakovich’s Piano Trio No. 2 in E minor, written during World War 2 in the wake of the siege of Leningrad and the loss of his closest friend, is filled with moods of bleakness, lament, and a wild dance of destruction!

 The San Diego Union-Tribune hailed the Gemini Piano Trio as “mind readers” with “almost uncanny musical closeness.”
 The New York Concert Review by the late Edith Eisler referred the trio as “a model of classical elegance and restraint.”
 The trio was also praised for their “amazing virtuosity” by Music Monthly, as well as for their Taipei debut performance that “epitomized the idiom of chamber music” by The Taipei Times.